 Negotiating with debt collectors stinks!
-But when you know how to deal with debt collectors, the laws that govern them, and the games they play, then you can negotiate the best deal possible to pay off your debt.
+But when you know how to deal with debt collectors, the laws that govern them, and the games they play, then you can negotiate the best deal possible to pay down your debt.

 In this post, I'll give you 10 solid tips for dealing with debt collectors you can use right now to eliminate your debt for good!